kamil-kw/kamil_cv_1st_project/README.md

 * Social media icons;
 * Standardized information box used for different purposes in all pages;
 * Footer with downloadable CV.

+### About me

+* An short overview to showcase who am I and what I do.

 ### Resume page: